-Solely relying upon these tested, but no less old methods to attract business can be a colossal mistake with diminishing returns in this age of electronic media.
-Many older lawyers are still fearful that more aggressive commercial advertising is an ethical quagmire.
+Solely relying upon these tested but no less old methods to attract business can be a colossal mistake with diminishing returns in this electronic media age.
+Many more senior lawyers are still fearful that more aggressive commercial advertising is an ethical dilemma.
 So they feel it can open them up to State Bar disciplinary proceedings.

-So new lawyers in particular usually have a cookie-cutter idea of passing the bar and working at a big firm.
+In particular, new lawyers usually have a cookie-cutter idea of passing the bar and working at a big firm.
 The problem is that big firms are falling by the wayside.
 Many reasons exist for this failure.
 It could be due to over-regulation, taxation, or the high costs and perils of complying with employment regulations.
 After doing all this, it becomes tough to make a profit.

 But a forward-looking legal counselor is not content to depend on the old bare-bones methods of attracting potential clients.
 Of particular interest, there remain at least seven different methods to become leaner and get on track for a brighter future.
 The caveat here is, you must think outside the box.

-One of the most significant problems with advertising by any business is ensuring that you are targeting the right customers.
+One of the most significant problems with advertising by any business is ensuring that you target the right customers.
 But a few questions will need to be answered to advertise in the proper format to attract clients.
 Where do these people go to find information?

 What websites and distribution would these individuals be expected to read?
-When answering these questions, the focus should be to reach the person looking for the services of a personal injury attorney.
+When answering these questions, the focus should be to reach the person looking for a personal injury attorney's services.
 The main point is to get the message out there and have it seen by the right individuals.

 The usual promotion for attorneys is a combination of a picture of a legal advocate, their practice areas, and a slogan.
 This promotion is in block type advertising or a full-page ad, but this isn’t enough to provide all the necessary information about a law firm.

 It is wiser not to attempt to give all the needed information in this type of advertising.
-It is better to use the commercial to promote free and informative information that can be found at the legal advocate’s website or in the office.
-Then in this educational data or information, the full story of the law firm can be told the reader.
+It is better to use the commercial to promote free and informative words that can be found on the legal advocate’s website or in the office.
+Then, in this educational data or information, the lawyer can tell the law firm's full story to the reader.

-The critical issue with potential clients is that they are not too side-tracked with all the articles the law firm has ever submitted on their website or distribution site and all the history of the law firm.
+The critical issue with potential clients is that they are not too side-tracked with all the articles the law firm has ever submitted on their website or distribution site and all law firms' history.
 This client is a person seeking specific information involving their particular issues.
 And they also want to know what options there are legal.

 This person wants to understand.
-It is the attorney's job to have materials that will address the type of legal problem the individual has, and that deals with the concerns and frustrations they may be going through.
+The attorney's job is to have materials that will address the type of legal problem the individual has, which deals with the concerns and frustrations they may be going through.
 This is the kind of information that will get better results in addressing practice areas.

-Yes, you must point out what makes you different and suited as a business.
+Yes, it would help if you pointed out what makes you different and suited as a business.
 But the main thrust needs to be addressing the actual data that the injured person in need of help, for example.
 So this must strike as the initial impact when a Potential New Client, or "PNC," click on your website.

-It is essential to show your position on what area of law practiced by the law firm or lawyer.
+It is essential to show your position on what area of law is practiced by the law firm or lawyer.
 The person looking to hire an attorney does not want just general information; they want to know this is an accomplished lawyer.
-They want someone that practices in the area of the law that they are seeking and in their location.
-For any advertising campaign to be useful for the law, firm prospects are the main focus.
+They want someone who practices in the law that they are seeking and in their location.
+For any advertising campaign to be helpful for the law, firm prospects are the main focus.